Pediatric Care Operations Hub Case Study

 | 14+ | Red | Breached |

-One detail that matters.
-The clock starts at item creation, not assignment.
+One detail that matters more than it looks: the clock starts at item creation, not assignment.

-If we start it at assignment, a manager can "reset" a problem by reassigning it.
-That's not visibility.
-That's laundering aging.
-The whole point of the system is to make age inescapable.
+If it starts at assignment, a manager can reset a problem by reassigning it.
+That's not visibility — that's laundering aging.
+The whole point of the system is to make elapsed time inescapable.

 Interaction Design